 1933 To 1978

-Tandberg produced reel to reel tape recorders from 1956 to 1988 which were manufactured in the Norway.
+Tandberg produced reel to reel tape recorders from 1954 to 1988 which were manufactured in Norway.
 These tape recorders targeted the consumer and studio market.
 The early models of Tandberg tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 220-240v & 110-120v voltages.

 From the early 1950s and through the 1970s, the Norwegian Company, Tandbergs Radiofabrikk, (Tandberg’s radio factory) produced some of the best domestic Hi-Fi and semi-professional tape recorders in the world.
 By the time they stopped tape recorder production in the mid 1980s, they had released over thirty models, sold millions of machines and could boast several ‘World-Firsts’ (read below)

 Vebjorn Tandberg was born in Bodo, a small town in the northern part of Norway, in 1904.
 As a boy he developed an interest in radios, and later studied at a technical University.
 He graduated in 1930 as an electronic engineer in Trondheim and founded Tandbergs Radiofabrikk in Oslo in 1933.
 The first radio was named “Tommeliten” and used only earphones.
 This was followed by the “Corona” which had a loudspeaker